tannerduve/coins/README.md

 ## Codegen into C

-I provide a way to extract C code from a simplified but functionally equivalent version of my maxDollars function, in Coins > FFI.lean, using Lean's FFI interface.
+I provide a way to extract C code from a simplified but functionally equivalent version of my maxDollars function, in Coins > CoinSolution.lean, using Lean's FFI interface.
 To call the generated C code, we use our function in file main.c, on an example input.
 To run this, run lake clean in your terminal and then run ./build.sh, where the build script is located.
 This will perform all the needed builds, generate a C file for FFI, and then run our main C function using the generated code.